cbuesch/IQWiGvsESMO/README.md

 ```r
 stopCluster(cl)
 ```
-In addition, the running time of the programs (escpecially the data generation and data analysis) is very long.
+In addition, the running time of the programs (especially the data generation and data analysis) is very long.
 We performed it with parallel computing using 48 cores and still needed several days.
 Therefore, please use many cores for the parallel computing or reduce the number of iterations (n<sub>sim</sub>).

 In the following several R-Code-Scripts are explained, which can be found in the folder "RPrograms":
 - Costume functions ("0_CostumeFunctions_Analysis.R" and "0_CostumeFunctions_DataGeneration.R"):
-  These two scripts conatin all needed functions for the data generation and analysis.
+  These two scripts contain all needed functions for the data generation and analysis.
 Hence, they need to be loaded before conducting the simulations.

 - Data Generation ("1_DataGeneration.R"):
   This script conducts the data generation for all four scenarios.
 At the beginning the working directory needs to be set, where the file "Simulation.seed" and the script "0_CostumeFunctions_DataGeneration.R" are saved.
 Furthermore, as mentioned above please keep the number of cores (num.cl) / number of iterations (n_sim) in mind so that the running time is not too long.
 At last the folder path for saving of the generated data should be supplied.